lrleon/go-breaker/README.md

 The `breaker` struct implements the `Breaker` interface and includes the following fields:

 - `mu`: A mutex to ensure thread-safe operations.
-- `config`: Configuration settings for the breaker.
+- `Config`: Configuration settings for the breaker.
 - `tripped`: A boolean indicating if the breaker is tripped.
 - `lastTripTime`: The last time the breaker was tripped.
 - `latencyWindow`: A window to track latencies.